JGIBristol/digiqual/docs/index.md

 `digiqual` is a Python library designed for Non-Destructive Evaluation (NDE) engineers.
 It provides a robust statistical framework for performing Model-Assisted Probability of Detection (MAPOD) studies and reliability assessments.

-The package is built to implement the **Generalized** $\hat{a}$-versus-$a$ Method, allowing users to assess inspection reliability even when traditional assumptions (linearity, constant variance, Gaussian noise) are not met.
+The package is built to implement the Generalised $\hat{a}$-versus-$a$ Method, allowing users to assess inspection reliability even when traditional assumptions (linearity, constant variance, Gaussian noise) are not met.

 ------------------------------------------------------------------------